vptrung/build_defold_instruction/message_passing_system.md

 ## How it work
 - You send Defold a message via `msg.post`, targetting a certain object address, mostly from `hash("#something")` or 'msg.url`.
-- Then `dmengine` will get your mail, processing it and call the function with the data you passed on.
-It can return back what you want too.
+- Then `dmengine` will get your mail, process and call the function with the data you passed on.
+- It can return back what you want too.

 ## How to implement it
 1. Define your function description in `engine\gamesys\proto\something.proto`